Orbifold techniques in degeneration formulas: Stacks of twisted stable maps and their properness

 \begin{definition} If $\fr$ is a twisting choice, we define the substack $\cK^\fr$ of $K^{tr}$ to be the full substack of families whose points are $\fr$-twisted stable maps.
 In the following sections we will use case-specific notations for $\cK^\fr$: \begin{enumerate} \item (Degeneration case) $\cK_\Gamma^\fr(W/B)$, \item (Singular case) $\cK_\Gamma^\fr(W_0)$, \item (Pair case) $\cK_\Gamma^\fr(X,D)$. \end{enumerate} \end{definition} \begin{lemma} The stack $\cK^\fr$ is open in $K^{tr}$. \end{lemma} \begin{proof} It is enough to prove that it is stable under generalization.
 Assume we have a family of twisted transversal stable maps over $\Spec R$, with $R$ a discrete valuation ring, and that the fiber over the special point is $\fr$-twisted.
 Let $D_\ell$ be a splitting divisor on the general fiber; then it induces a splitting divisor on the special fiber, and since twisting indices are locally constant along deformations so long as the node (or the splitting divisor) doesn't get smoothed out, all the contact orders and the twisting of the splitting divisor are the same at the special point and at the general point of $\Spec R$. \end{proof}

 \begin{theorem} Let $\fr$ be a twisting choice.
-Then the canonical morphism $\cK^\fr\to K^u_{pd}$ is proper.\Dan{needs cleaning} \end{theorem} \begin{proof} First we claim that the morphism is of finite type locally over $K^u_{pd}$\Dan{I hope this suffices}.
+Then the canonical morphism $\cK^\fr\to K^u_{pd}$ is proper. \end{theorem} \begin{proof} First we claim that the morphism is of finite type locally over $K^u_{pd}$.
 Choose an open covering of $K^u_{pd}$ where in each chart only finitely many contact orders apear.
 Then objects in $\cK^\fr$ involve maps to targets with bounded twisting, and the stack of these targets is of finite type over the base.
 Since $\cK^\fr$ is proper over that stack the claim follows.